wsamyono/I-RISE/README.md

 Jarvis Christian University is dedicated to empowering students to achieve their career goals through an affordable academic experience that prepares them for today’s global economy.
 Whether a student is a recent high school graduate or a working adult seeking career advancement, Jarvis Christian University develops students of all ages intellectually, socially, spiritually, and emotionally.

-The News resource from JCU Blog post from the link below.
+Read the News resource from JCU Blog post on the link below.

 [https://www.jarvis.edu/blog/post/jarvis-christian-university-in-hawkins-texas-awarded-225-million-national-science-foundation-grant](https://www.jarvis.edu/blog/post/jarvis-christian-university-in-hawkins-texas-awarded-225-million-national-science-foundation-grant)

 Local ABC affiliate KLTV Channel 7 came out to talk to Dr. Bhuiyan and the students.
-Below is the story by reporter Lauren Tear.
+From the link below you may check the story by reporter Lauren Tear.

 [https://www.kltv.com/2023/07/20/webxtra-jarvis-christian-college-awarded-25m-undergraduate-cancer-research-program/](https://www.kltv.com/2023/07/20/webxtra-jarvis-christian-college-awarded-25m-undergraduate-cancer-research-program/)